crazyratdev/MercadoPago-With-NodeJS/README.md

 export default router
 ```

-- Here we imported the express, and created a new Router wich will take care of the routes of our application.
+- Here we imported the express, and created a new Router which will take care of the routes of our application.
 Then we set the home route to render the index.ejs file.
 Note that we don't need to type it's entire path, because the express server is already serving us our views files.

 Now, just run the start script created before, and open a new tab in your browser going to the http://localhost:8000.
 ## 4. Initialize the cardForm

 Now let's start using the mercadopago's API.
 Open your view file, and import the mercadopago's SDK.
-This file will take care of getting all the card infos, and generating a secure token wich we'll use to make the payments.
+This file will take care of getting all the card infos, and generating a secure token which we'll use to make the payments.

-Put this on the <head> section:
+Put this on the `<head>` section:

 `<script src="https://sdk.mercadopago.com/js/v2"></script>`

-Now we must set our credentials, wich you can get here: https://www.mercadopago.com.br/developers/panel/app
+Now we must set our credentials, which you can get here: https://www.mercadopago.com.br/developers/panel/app

 Login in your account, and go to "Your Integrations", and select your integration.
 From there, go to "Test Credentials", and copy your Public Key.